Table of Contents

-In the Old Testament, the Lord specified only three types of instruments to be used inside the Sanctuary by the Levites.
+The Lord specified only three types of instruments to be used inside the Sanctuary by the Levites.
 These are: harp, lyre [or stringed instrument], and the cymbal.
-“And he set the Levites in the house of the Lord with cymbals, with psalteries, and with harps, according to the commandment of David, and of Gad the king’s seer, and Nathan the prophet: for so was the commandment of the Lord by his prophets” (2 Chron 29:25; also 1 Chronicles 25:1).
+“And he set the Levites in the house of the Lord with cymbals, with psalteries, and with harps, according to the commandment of David, and of Gad the king’s seer, and Nathan the prophet: for so was the commandment of the Lord by his prophets” (2 Chronicles 29:25; also 1 Chronicles 25:1).
 Of the three instruments mentioned, the harp and lyre were, essentially, the same type of stringed instrument.

 It is interesting that there is no reference to hand drums being used in the New Testament.
 Historical records showed that drumming was banned because of their association with common and evil things.
-Drum rhythms have been used in pagan religious ceremonies, voodoo, shamanism, and magic rituals.
+For drum rhythms have been used in pagan religious ceremonies (ex. voodoo, shamanism, and occult rituals).

 Check out our Bible Answers page for more information on a variety of topics.